Delta Pavonis

-Delta Pavonis, Latinized from δ Pavonis, is a single star in the southern constellation of Pavo.
+Delta Pavonis is a single star in the southern constellation of Pavo.
+Its name is a Bayer designation that is Latinized from δ Pavonis, and abbreviated Delta Pav or δ Pav.
 It has an apparent visual magnitude of 3.56, making it a fourth-magnitude star that is visible to the naked eye from the southern hemisphere.
 Parallax measurements yield an estimated distance of 19.89 ly from Earth.
 This makes it one of the nearest bright stars to the Solar System.
 It is approaching the Sun with a radial velocity of −23.5 km/s, and is predicted to come as close as 5.4693 pc in around 49,200 years.

-Observations
+Physical characteristics

 This object is a subgiant of spectral type G8 IV; it will stop fusing hydrogen at its core relatively soon, starting the process of becoming a red giant.
-Hence, Delta Pavonis is 24% brighter than the Sun, but the effective temperature of its outer atmosphere is less: 5,571 K. Its mass is 105% of Sol's mass, with a mean radius 120% of Sol's radius.
+Hence, Delta Pavonis is 24% brighter than the Sun, but the effective temperature of its outer atmosphere is less: 5,571 K. Its mass is 107% of Sun's mass, with a radius 120% of Sun's radius.
 Delta Pavonis's surface convection zone extends downward to about 43.1% of the star's radius, but only contains 4.8% of the star's mass.